SpongeBob SquarePants: SuperSponge: Plot

-It is Patrick's birthday, and SpongeBob wants to give him "the best present ever": a photo signed by his favorite superheroes, Mermaid Man and Barnacle Boy.
-However, the heroes want nothing more than to get rid of SpongeBob, so they keep sending him to accomplish random tasks around Bikini Bottom.
-After returning from one such task, SpongeBob discovers that the television in Mermaid Man and Barnacle Boy's retirement home is broken, so he searches Bikini Bottom for repair tools.
+It is Patrick's birthday, and SpongeBob wants to give him "the best present ever": a photo signed by his favourite superheroes, Mermaid Man and Barnacle Boy.
+However, the heroes want nothing more than to get rid of SpongeBob, so they send him to accomplish four tasks around Bikini Bottom.
+While searching for what the superheroes ask for, SpongeBob faces off against various bosses, including the Flying Dutchman.
+After returning from the fourth task, SpongeBob discovers that the television in Mermaid Man and Barnacle Boy's retirement home is broken, so he searches Bikini Bottom for repair tools.
 After finding the tools, SpongeBob returns to fix the television.
-Mermaid Man and Barnacle Boy, feeling grateful, finally give SpongeBob the autographs.
-The game ends with Patrick thanking SpongeBob for the autographs, and everyone wishing him a happy birthday.
+Mermaid Man and Barnacle Boy, feeling grateful, finally give SpongeBob the autographs; however, the TV breaks again, angering the heroes.
+The game ends with Patrick thanking SpongeBob for the autographs and everyone wishing him a happy birthday.

+Development and re-releases

+SpongeBob Squarepants: SuperSponge is the second SpongeBob game released on PlayStation, after Nicktoons Racing, which features SpongeBob, Patrick, and Plankton as playable characters.

+In 2016, source code and much of the game's developmental assets were sold away on two DVDs, with the contents later being uploaded and released on the Internet Archive during November 2016.
+Notably, the developmental assets contained drawings of SpongeBob characters engaging in explicit behaviour.
+Similarly, source code for the Game Boy Advance version of the game was also located, and was also uploaded to the Internet Archive in December 2019.

+The Game Boy Advance version was later re-released on a Twin Pack cartridge bundled with SpongeBob SquarePants: Revenge of the Flying Dutchman and a Triple Pack cartridge bundled with Tak and the Power of Juju and Rugrats: I Gotta Go Party in 2005.

-Reception
+Reception and sales

 SpongeBob SquarePants: SuperSponge received mixed reviews since its release.
-The PlayStation's version received 68% and the Game Boy Advance version a 67.83% on GameRankings.
-The PlayStation version of this game also received the title of "Greatest Hits".
+The PlayStation's version received a 68% and the Game Boy Advance version a 67.83% on GameRankings.
+The PlayStation version of SuperSponge sold 1.06 million copies, becoming one of the console's best-selling games.
+The game was later reissued for the PlayStation as a Greatest Hits title.

+Reviewing the Game Boy Advance version of the game, Nintendo Power's five reviewers gave the game mixed scores, with an average rating of 2.5 stars out of 5, describing the game as 'basic'.